-In many countries the presentation of the exhibition has led to follow-up activities such as teacher training courses, theatre presentations and other educational projects related to the Holocaust, World War Two and its importance for today's society.
+In many countries, the exhibition has led to follow-up activities including teacher training courses, theatre presentations and other educational projects related to the Holocaust, World War Two and its importance for today's society.